jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 ### Audio Recordings

-You will see a notice if you are connected to a Jamulus Server while server recording is turned on.
-Recordings of each player are stored by the server separately as .WAV files and only the server operator has access to them.
+You will see a notice if you are connected to a Jamulus Server when server recording is turned on.
+Recordings of each player are stored by the server separately as .WAV files and only the server operator has access to them unless they choose to make them available to third parties.

 ### Text Chat